Anupriya Patel reelected Apna Dal (Sonelal) president | Politics

 The Election Commission of India (ECI) had in August recognised Apna Dal (S) as a state-level political party, upgrading it from a registered (unrecognised) political outfit.

-Recently former youth wing chief of the Apna Dal(S), Hemant Chaudhary, had accused the party president and her husband, Ashish Singh Patel, of taking money from ticket seekers before the 2022 Assembly elections.
+Recently, former youth wing chief of the Apna Dal(S), Hemant Chaudhary, had accused the party president and her husband, Ashish Singh Patel, of taking bribe from ticket seekers before the 2022 Assembly elections.

 Chaudhary was Apna Dal's district unit president of Siddharthnagar since 2015.
 In 2017, he was appointed state president of the party’s youth wing.